espruino/BangleApps/apps/gipy/README.md

     * remaining distance / path length
     * average speed / instant speed
 - interest points from openstreetmap as color dots :
-    * red : bakery
+    * red: bakery
-    * deep blue : water point
+    * deep blue: water point
-    * cyan : toilets (often doubles as water point)
+    * cyan: toilets (often doubles as water point)
-    * green : artwork
+    * green: artwork
 - a *turn* indicator on the top right when you reach a turning point
 - a *gps* indicator (blinking) on the top right if you lose gps signal
 - a *lost* indicator on the top right if you stray too far away from path